nais/doc/content/deploy/naisd.md

 > Naisd is the golden path to continous delivery on the nais platform.
 It provides developers with a simple API to deploy their applications based on a minimalistic deployment yaml.

-We expose Naisd in each cluster for deploments of application to that specific cluster.
+We expose Naisd in each cluster for deployments of application to that specific cluster.
 The end point is formatted like  https://daemon.{cluster.domain}/deploy (e.g. https://daemon.nais.preprod.local/deploy).

 ## /deploy